Become a university partner

 The program was created to achieve the following goals:

-Increase the capacity and capability of academic partner institutions to recruit, admit, retain, educate, and graduate minority engineering students.
+Increase the capacity and capability of academic partner institutions to recruit, admit, retain, educate, and graduate engineering students.

 For more information about the NACME Scholars program or to become a partner, please email scholarships@nacme.org.